 The entire eyelash growth cycle lasts between 4 and 11 months before it starts over again.

 Why are my eyelashes falling out?

-If you’re losing a lot of eyelashes, there may be an underlying cause that may need to be addressed in order for your eyelashes to grow back.
+If you’re losing a lot of eyelashes, there could be an underlying cause that needs to be addressed before your eyelashes can fully grow back.

-Blepharitis — When you have blepharitis, the eyelids can become red, swollen and crusty.
-If you develop chronic blepharitis, the inflammation can lead to scarring along the margins of the eyelids from which eyelashes grow.
-This scarring may cause eyelash loss.
+Blepharitis – A common inflammation of the eyelids that can cause them to become red, swollen and crusty.
+If you have blepharitis for a long time, the swelling can lead to scarring along the part of the eyelids where eyelashes grow, causing eyelashes to fall out.

-The disorder usually develops in the pre-teen years and may continue through life.
-Bald spots on the head, bare spots on the eyebrows and missing eyelashes can be signs of trichotillomania.
+The disorder usually develops in the pre-teen years and can continue through life.
+Bald spots on the head and eyebrows, along with missing eyelashes, can be signs of trichotillomania.